Samsung/CAS/clang-proc/deref.md

 ```
 "derefs": [
             {
-                "kind":         dereference kind; this is "unary", "array", "member", "function", "assign", "init", "offsetof", "return" or "parm"
+                "kind":         dereference kind; this is "unary", "array", "member", "function", "assign", "init", "offsetof", "return", "parm", "cond" or "logic"
                 "offset":       computed constant offset value in the dereference expression [not present for the "member" and "return" kind]
                                 for the "function" kind this is an index into the 'callrefs'+'refcallrefs' concatenated array of call information for this function
                                 for the "assign" kind this is a value that describes the kind of this assignment operator
                                 for the "parm" kind this is an index of the function call argument this entry pertains to
                                 for the "init" kind this field indicates how many elements (in case of structure type initializer list) have been actually initialized
                                 for the "offsetof" kind this is the computed offset value from a given member expression (or -1 if the value cannot be computed statically)
+                                for the "cond" kind this is the associated compound statement id in 'csamp'
+                                for the "logic" kind this is a value that describes the kind of this operator
                 "basecnt":      number of variables referenced in the base array expression (most of the times the value is 1) [only present for the "array" kind]
+                                number of variables referenced on the left-hand-side expression [only present for the "logic" kind]
                 "offsetrefs" :  variables referenced in the dereference offset expression
                                   for the "array" kind the first 'basecnt' elements describe the base variable of the array
                                   for the "init" kind the first element describes the variable being initialized
                                   for the "assign" kind the first element describes the variable expression being assigned to
                 "expr": full dereference expression written in plain text combined with the location of the expression in the source (i.e. "[<loc>]: <expr>")
+                "ord": indicates order of expressions within function (not present in the examples below)
                 "csid": compound statement id where this dereference expression was taken
             // The following entries are present only for the "member" and "offsetof" kinds
                 "member" : list of member references for the variable being dereferenced for "member" kind